 Valentine & Sons of Dundee were Scotland’s most successful commercial photographers.
 In the early 1900s, at the height of the postcard revolution, they published photographs showing scenes from around the world.
-Often regarded as only postcard publishers, Valentines produced images in various formats including fine early photographic prints.
+Remembered today primarily as postcard publishers, Valentine & Sons actually produced images in various formats, including fine early photographic prints.

 Speaking very generally, the earlier Valentine & Sons cards — numbered from the 100,000s through the 105,000s — tend to be more common, while the later, higher, numbers are significantly more likely to be scarce.
 It is important to realize that the Valentine number refers to the image on the postcard and not to the card itself.
 In other words, if (for example) an image was published once, then re-published on a card with a different border design and then issued in a “moonlight” version (i.e. a card coloured to look as though the photo was taken at night, in the moonlight), all three of those cards will have the same Valentine number.
 That is one reason that it is unlikely that we will ever be able to say with certainty how many Canadian Valentine & Sons cards were printed.
 Even if we succeeded in associating all of the numbers in each of the sequences with an image, it would be nearly impossible (in the absence of company records) to know how many “variants” were produced from each of those images.
 Moreover, some Valentine postcards are unnumbered, e.g. the “multiviews” — essentially collages of multiple images — that the company produced in relatively large numbers.